Skip to main content

 Closing a Dialog

-Ensure that users always have a clear and simple way to close a Dialog.
-The most common solution is a close button (X) in the top right corner.
-It must remain visible even when the dialog contains a lot of content and scrolling is required.
+Always ensure that users have a visible and simple way to close a Dialog.
+The most common approach is a close button (X) in the top right corner.
+It should remain visible even when the dialog contains a lot of content and the user needs to scroll.
+If this is not suitable, provide another way to close the dialog, such as a Cancel button.

 Text